 Special course fees are listed in the Summary of Financial Procedures, posted on the Student Accounts website.

 The academic year is divided into two semesters.
-Tuition is due the first day of class for the applicable semester.
+Tuition is due the first day of classes for the applicable semester.
 Payment of all charges for each semester must be made in accordance with the Student Financial Responsibility Agreement form that students need to sign and submit to Student Accounts their first semester of attendance.
 Payment option information is available in the Summary of Financial Procedures, posted on the Student Accounts website.

 Accounts must be paid in full prior to the first day of registration for the following semester.
 Transcripts and diplomas are held until accounts are paid in full.

 Employer Reimbursement.
 Students who submit employer reimbursement forms prior to the beginning of each semester may qualify for an extension of the final payment due date.
-All fees for the semester will be due no later than 30 days after grades have been posted for the applicable semester.
+All fees for the semester will be due no later than 30 days after grades are due for the applicable semester.
 A 1% finance charge is assessed on the last business day of each month on any unpaid balance.
 Any finance charge assessed is due immediately and is the responsibility of the student regardless of when the employer reimbursement is received.
 Students completing the Employer Reimbursement form after the start of the semester will NOT qualify for this extension.
 It is the student’s responsibility to follow up with the employer to ensure timely payment.
 Account balances not paid by the required date will be considered in default and the student will no longer be eligible for this extension to pay late.